elementbound/nlon/examples/websocket-chat/README.md

 This will watch the code for changes, rebuilding the frontend and restart the server as needed.

+With your server running, open <http://localhost:3000/> to see the app running.

 ## NLON in the browser